Dave Ramsey: Emotions, basics and change

-I’ve gotten out of debt before following your plan, but I always seem to fall right back in.
+Dear Dave: I’ve gotten out of debt before following your plan, but I always seem to fall right back in.
 I find myself spending more than I mean to whenever I go out shopping or running errands.
 I’m tired of all this, and I want to stop busting my budget and get control of my money once and for all.
-Do you have any advice?
+Do you have any advice? – Patrick

 Another emotion was disgust.
 I realized the way I had been living and handling money was stupid.
 So, I made a proactive, conscious decision that I was going to change, and things were going to be different.
 The third emotion was contentment.
 You know, advertisers try to make us believe our lives will be better, and we’ll be happier, if we just go out and buy their stuff.
 I can tell you from personal experience when this idea is crammed down your throat every day, it can warp your perception of contentment and happiness.
 Lots of stuff does not equal lots of happiness.